nhocki/como_vamos/README.md

 It was born out of necessity to keep track of solved problems among team members and to share solutions with other teams.

+## Contributing

+If you find something's missing or could be better, feel free to open an [issue](https://github.com/nhocki/como_vamos/issues/new) or create a Pull Request (I'd really appreciate this).

+If you're gonna open a Pull Request, please install [EditorConfig](http://editorconfig.org/), it will keep most of the code styling consistent and will.

+Feel free to contact me for any feedback, I'll happily respond.

 ## Deploying

 All important secret keys are read from the environment.
 If you're deploying this